gongahkia/personal-wiki/PHP.md

 <?php

 // INCLUDE
+    // searches for the specified file, if absent returns a non-fatal error

 include 'my-file.php'; // code within my-file.php is now within scope, if the current file is not found it emitts a warning include_once 'my-file.php'; // will not include code from my-file.php if its been included elsewhere

 // REQUIRE
-    // functions the same way as include except a fatal error is created if file cannot be included
+    // functions the same way as include except a fatal error is created if specified file absent

 require 'my-file.php';
 require_once 'my-file.php';